-No. The way of Christ is to “do nothing from rivalry or conceit, but in humility count others as more significant than yourselves” (Philippians 2:3).
+No. The way of Christ is to “do nothing from selfish ambition or conceit, but in humility count others more significant than yourselves” (Philippians 2:3).
 This isn’t a command to “be humble.”
 It’s a command to be intimate.
 To see another guy and think, “He’s bigger, stronger, better looking, funnier, and more attractive than I am” is a daunting experience.
 Yet when a man has told me something he appreciates about me, I feel a great sense of safety and love.
 It’s how God relates to us in points of tension — with patience and reminders of goodness (Romans 2:4).
 We have the opportunity to do the same for other men — to be safe, noncompetitive places for them.

 4. Through fathers, he offers empowerment.